krabf/krabf-v6/content/weeknotes/2025-W24/index.md

 summary = "Glass"
 +++

-My Casio A158WEA-9 just arrived, and I'm completely smitten with how delicate and beautiful this little thing is.
+My Casio A158WEA-9 just arrived, and I'm completely in awe with how delicate and beautiful this little thing is.
 The watch tools came in too - went with the budget options since I'm just starting out.
 (Pretty sure I said the exact same thing when I first got into coffee, and look how that turned out.)

 <figure>
 <div align="center">